GeorgeLapp/Shaker-Snack-Demo/back/README.md

 ## Data source

-Product information is loaded from a SQLite database (`products_db.db`).
-The schema contains a single table `product_details` with nutritional information and image paths for each cell of the vending machine.
-Every request to `/api/product-matrix` reads directly from this database, so updating the DB file immediately affects API responses.
+Product information is loaded from the `goods.db` SQLite database that ships with the Telemetry module.
+The backend joins `matrix_cell_config`, `catalog_product`, and `catalog_brand` to produce the matrix: each enabled cell inherits its row number, price (converted from `price_minor`), absolute `img_url`, brand name, and nutritional data from the catalog tables.
+Updating `goods.db` immediately affects `/api/product-matrix` responses.

 ## Static assets